buzzm/WebF/README.md

 will be taken care of in the `registerFunction` call:
 ```
 class Func1:
-    def authenticate(self, headers, args):
+    def authenticate(self, caller, headers, args):
         return (T_or_F, username [, optional dict of err data])
 ```
-Both `myAuthFunction` and `authenticate` are passed the headers and args and the method is free to perform what tasks necessary, along with material that might have been set up during `__init__`, to authenticate and allow the rest of the call to continue.
+Both `myAuthFunction` and `authenticate` are passed the caller network name as interpreted by the `HTTPBaseHTTPRequestHander.address_string()`, the HTTP headers, and args parsed from the URL.
+The method is free to perform what tasks necessary, along with material that might have been set up during `__init__`, to authenticate and allow the rest of the call to continue.
 A very simple